Sports Psychology Master’s Programs

 Team dynamics counselor

 These roles work with sports teams as a whole instead of individual players.
 Often collaborating with personal trainers, physical therapists, and game strategists, they examine dynamics and introduce techniques that can improve the overall performance of the team.

 Instead of working with the athletes themselves, instructional sports counselors guide coaches and trainers through methods that can boost the morale of their teams while increasing focus and motivation.
 If these roles don’t work with a team full-time, they might also provide coaches and trainers with ways they can address mental and emotional issues that might arise with their players.

-While the U.S. Bureau of Labor Statistics doesn’t report salary data for sports psychologists specifically, psychologists of all kinds earn an average annual wage of $98,230.
+While the U.S. Bureau of Labor Statistics doesn’t report salary data for sports psychologists specifically, psychologists of all kinds earn a median annual wage of $102,900.
 That said, salaries for these roles are widely varied and depend on the state where you live and the setting in which you work.

 According to Scott Goldman, the director of sports psychology at the University of Arizona, those working in the athletic department of a university can typically expect to make between $60,000 and $80,000 a year, with the highest salaries exceeding $100,000.
 Those working in rehab facilities will likely earn less, while a sports psychologist working with a national team might make significantly more.

 Depending on the role, you might be required to hold your legal license as a psychologist.
 This requires having a doctoral degree and passing the Examination for Professional Practice in Psychology (EPPP).